skypilot-org/skypilot/docs/source/reference/faq.rst

 (Advanced) How to make SkyPilot use all global regions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, SkyPilot only supports the US regions on different clouds for convenience.
+By default, SkyPilot only supports the US regions on different clouds (except for AWS) for convenience.
 If you want to utilize all global regions, please run the following command:

 .. code-block:: bash